-The Enrichment Department expounds upon the understanding and
+The Academics Department expounds upon the understanding and

 appreciation of music and the fine arts to the glory of God.